ichoyjx/OpenACC/README.md

 ## Cray

-const int --> #define
+no comments...

 ## PGI

-good
+good but needs more detailed error info

 ## CAPS (HMPP)

-no idea right now
+const int --> #define

+but not for all!

+finally, I made:

+\#define ARRAYSIZE 10000
+int n = ARRAYSIZE;

+Whew!